skift-org/skift/manual/00-meta/coding_style.md

 ## Comments

 * Avoid comment that paraphrases the code.
-Comments should answer the why and the code the how.
+Comments should answer the `why` and the code the `how`.

 ## Functions